The K Multiplier - An

 Is there a Kmultiplier I can use for a

-the Kmultiplier for higher currents is not so simple.
-An increased
+Kmultiplier for higher currents is not so simple.
+An increased number of

-number of active devices is required, and new feedback loops must be
+active devices is required, and new feedback loops must be added.
+This

-added.
-This creates a pandora's box of new difficulties which are not
+creates a pandora's box of new difficulties which are not in the

-in the original design simply because of its simplicity.
-A more
+original design simply because of its simplicity.
+A more powerful

-powerful version needs compensations and very careful dimensioning to
+version needs compensations and very careful dimensioning to achieve the

-achieve the benefits of low voltage drop, low output impedance and
+benefits of low voltage drop, low output impedance and compatibility

-compatibility with well-decoupled designs.
-The resulting circuit is not
+with well-decoupled designs.
+The resulting circuit is not so elegant in

 Theory of Operation

-circuit begun when I was thinking about the capacitance multiplier
+design of this circuit begun when I was thinking about the capacitance

-circuit block, shown below.
-The C-multiplier is such a useful,
+multiplier circuit block, shown below.
+The C-multiplier is such a

-underused circuit.
-It can replace banks of caps, given enough voltage
+useful, underused circuit.
+It can replace banks of caps, given enough

-headroom.
-Furthermore its input isolation can be a big bonus for RF
+voltage headroom.
+Furthermore its input isolation can be a big bonus for

-filtering provided you select transistors carefully.
-However it seemed
+RF filtering provided you select transistors carefully.
+However it

-to me no one had thought about this circuit for decades.
-Relegated to
+seemed to me no one had thought about this circuit for decades.

-ancient history, no one seemed to grasp it's potential when revamped
+Relegated to ancient history, no one seemed to grasp it's potential when

-with modern transistors and design expertise.
-Here is the whole story.
+revamped with modern transistors and design expertise.
+Here is the whole

-capacitance multiplier because, (according to theory) it appears to the
+is called the capacitance multiplier because, (according to theory) it

-load as if C1 has been multiplied by the Hfe of Q1.
-This particular
+appears to the load as if C1 has been multiplied by the Hfe of Q1.
+This

-transistor has an Hfe of 150 or so, which means our load sees a supply
+particular transistor has an Hfe of 150 or so, which means our load sees

 Those who have gotten this far probably understand that the reality is